uwla/vue-form-builder/README.md

 - aliases for reusing common rules
 - can prefill the form with given model
 - can set default field values (useful in form reset)
-- support for UI frameworks (Vuetify, Primevue, BootstrapVue, and more)
+- support for UI frameworks (Vuetify, PrimeVue, BootstrapVue, and more)
 - shows error messages (compatible with Laravel API)
 - shows success messages
 - validates fields when user enters input